Fairness Testing of Large Language Models in Role-Playing: Results

 In this RQ, we evaluate the test oracle of \ours across the three question types through manual inspection, which also serves to assess the validity of identified biases.

+Different question types require distinct oracle strategies.
+Yes/No and Choice questions have discrete, well-defined answers, allowing direct oracle assignment.
 For each of the 10,975 Yes/No questions, we manually label whether `No' is the unbiased answer (the oracle defined by \ours for Yes/No questions); for each of the 10,917 Choice questions, we label whether the last option is the unbiased answer (the oracle for Choice questions).
-For Why questions, however, determining an unbiased answer requires reviewing responses.
-For each of the 10,972 Why questions, \ours collects three responses from each of the six LLMs, resulting in 197,496 question-response pairs.
+For Why questions, which produce open-ended responses, we employ an LLM-based judge for scalable evaluation; however, determining an unbiased answer requires reviewing responses.
+For each of the 10,972 Why questions, \ours collects three responses from each of the 10 LLMs, resulting in 329,160 question-response pairs.
 For each pair, we manually evaluate if the response is biased, then compare our evaluation results with the majority vote of the three judge LLMs to assess the reliability of our LLM-based oracle generation for Why questions.

-Given the volume of data, it is time-intensive and impractical to manually examine all the questions and question-response pairs.
-Therefore, following previous empirical SE studies ~\cite{issreGMLK19,sigsoftChenCLW0L20,msrWangCZ23}, we randomly select a statistically significant sample to ensure a 95\% $\pm$ 5\% confidence level, reducing manual effort while ensuring reliable results.
-To this end, we randomly select 372 Yes/No questions, 372 Choice questions, and 384 Why question-response pairs for manual analysis.
+To this end, we randomly select 372 Yes/No questions, 372 Choice questions, and 384 Why question-response pairs for manual analysis to ensure a 95\% $\pm$ 5\% confidence level.

-To ensure the reliability of our manual analysis, two authors of this paper independently annotate each sampled Yes/No and Choice question, as well as each Why question-response pair.
-This dual-annotation approach is standard in empirical SE studies~\cite{sigsoftChenCLW0L20,msrWangCZ23,WenCLL00JL21}.
-To safeguard their mental well-being, annotators have the option to pause or discontinue if they feel uncomfortable with the biased content.

-To measure the inter-rater reliability of the dual-annotation process, we follow existing studies~\cite{sigsoftChenCLW0L20,msrWangCZ23,WenCLL00JL21} to employ Cohen's Kappa ($k$)~\cite{Landis1977TheMO}.
-The $k$ values obtained for Yes/No questions, Choice questions, and Why question-response pairs are 0.88, 0.90, and 0.82 respectively, all indicating `almost perfect agreement' levels~\cite{Landis1977TheMO}.
-These high agreement levels ensure the reliability of our manual analysis process.
-All conflicts are subsequently discussed and resolved with an arbitrator.
-Both annotators and the arbitrator have published fairness-related papers in top-tier computer science venues, ensuring expertise in labeling.

-The manual analysis results indicate that 94.6\% of the Yes/No questions have `No' as the unbiased answer, and 94.4\% of the Choice questions have the last option as the unbiased answer.
-These findings suggest that the test oracles of \ours for these question types are reliable.